 With the popularity of streaming movies at home, film festivals remain a key place for people to get together and experience stories that speak to them.
-For many years, film festivals like Fairy Tales, Calgary’s Queer Film Festival have brought communities together by hosting inclusive programming across the LGBT+ spectrum.
+For many years, film festivals like Fairy Tales, Calgary’s Queer Film Festival have brought communities together by hosting inclusive programming across the 2SLGBTQ+ spectrum.

+Ultimately, the festival is a celebration of 2SLGBTQ+ lives and the power of narrative.
+It explores the transformative act of storytelling and the value of seeing yourself in the movies you watch.
 It cultivates community by creating a venue to gather and better appreciate the diversity within the rainbow.
-And it helps festival goers understand the experiences and lives of their friends, colleaugues, and loved ones more effectively.
+And it helps festival-goers understand the experiences and lives of their friends, colleagues, and loved ones more effectively.

 Find out more about how RBC supports the Arts.